Agricultural Literacy Curriculum Matrix

 Eggology (Grades K-2)

-Students will identify how the basic needs of a growing chick are met during egg incubation.
-Activities include identifying and diagramming the parts of an egg and hatching eggs in class.
+Students identify how the basic needs of a growing chick are met during egg incubation, diagram the parts of an egg, and hatch eggs in class.
+Grades K-2

 - Facts About Chickens PowerPoint Slides